Dagbladet Information: History and profile

 Dagbladet Information was established and published by the Danish resistance movement in 1943 during World War II.
 The paper was edited by Børge Outze and was illegal during the war as it was not regulated by the German occupying power.
 Following the liberation on 5 May 1945 Dagbladet Information was a reality and was officially founded in August 1945.
 Outze continued to work as the paper's editor in chief to his death in 1980.
 It has its headquarters in Copenhagen.

 Dagbladet Information is the youngest major newspaper in Denmark and remains independent of the larger publishing houses.
 The paper is owned by A/S Information and is published by A/S Dagbladet Information from Monday to Saturday.
 It is based in Copenhagen.

 In the 1970s Dagbladet Information was one of the alternative media together with Politisk Revy in Denmark and covered all dimensions of new social movements.

 The newspaper, which despite being politically independent, is regarded as left liberal and leftist by some, but known as being equally critical in its point of view of all political organizations.
-It prints letters from prominent conservative figures and it tries to see several sides of the a case.
-The tone is serious and the amount of charts and pictures is limited, comparable to the French newspaper Le Monde.
+It prints letters from prominent conservative figures and it tries to see several sides of a case.
+The tone is serious and the number of charts and pictures is limited, comparable to the French newspaper Le Monde.
 Information has a syndication agreement with the British newspaper The Guardian, and often collaborates with The Independent for articles and reports.
 The paper covers in-depth analytical articles.

-Dagbladet Information was published in broadsheet format until 30 November 2004 when it swithched to a compact format.
+Dagbladet Information was published in broadsheet format until 30 November 2004 when it switched to a compact format.

 On 8 September 2006, the newspaper printed six of the less offensive entries from the Iranian Holocaust cartoon exhibition, which was a response to the Jyllands-Posten Muhammad cartoons controversy.
 The editor chose the cartoons after consulting the main rabbi in Copenhagen.

 Danish journalist Mette Davidsen-Nielsen served as the paper's CEO from 2010 to 2016.